Mexican hat dance

-Jarabe tapatío, often referred to as the Mexican hat dance, is the national dance of Mexico.
+The Mexican hat dance, also known as Jarabe Tapatío, is the national dance of Mexico.
 It originated as a courtship dance in Guadalajara, Jalisco, during the 19th century, although its elements can be traced back to the Spanish zambra and jarabe gitano, which were popular during the times of the viceroyalty.
-Female dancers traditionally wear a china poblana outfit, while the male dancers dress as charros.
+Female dancers traditionally wear a china poblana outfit, while the male dancers dress as charros, and their steps are characterized by flirtatiously stepping around the brim of their partner's hat.

 The standard music of the jarabe tapatío was composed by Jesús González Rubio in the 19th century.
 However, its more common instrumental arrangement dates from the 1920s.
 Sometimes it is confused with La Raspa, another Mexican dance.
 Nowadays, its music is most commonly performed by either mariachi groups or string ensembles.